 Yes.
 The Liturgy of the Eucharist can be led only by ordained priests.
 The Liturgy of the Word, however, can be led by any baptized lay person or deacon.

 Have I experienced a Liturgy of the Word service?

-If you have ever attended what is referred to as a "Communion Service," then you have experienced a Liturgy of the Word service.
+If you have ever attended what is referred to as a "Communion Service," then you have experienced a Liturgy of the Word.
 A Communion Service is more descriptively entitled "Liturgy of the Word with Holy Communion."
 This liturgy follows the structure of a Liturgy of the Word but also includes the distribution of hosts that were consecrated during a prior Mass.
-Communion services are to be held only with permission in the absence of a priest.
-The Liturgy of the Word can be held at any time and in any place.
+Communion services are to be held only with permission by your pastor when a priest is unavailable to offer Mass.
+The Liturgy of the Word,however, can be held at any time and in any place.